-The DC collection in particular, which includes well-known heroes such as Batman, Superman, and the Green Lantern, is popular for its special collections and high-quality products.
+The DC collection, particularly well-known heroes such as Batman, Superman, and the Green Lantern, is popular for its special collections and high-quality products.

 If you are looking to jump into some new graphic novels, and you love the idea of having a compelling storyline along with top-notch visuals, please read on for our review of the best DC graphic novels.

-Graphic novels offer a whole new level of engagement that is movie-level visuals without turning on the TV or going to a movie.
-They can be particularly stimulating for those who just love art and drawing, as well as action, adventure, and fantasy.
+Graphic novels offer a whole new level of engagement: movie-level visuals without turning on the TV or going to a movie.
+They can be particularly stimulating for those who love art and drawing, as well as action, adventure, and fantasy.

-- Detail.
-The language of these types of books is very high as are the images.
-The images and language work in a complementary way to reinforce each other, offering a unique method of storytelling.
+Detail.
+The language of these types of books is very high, as are the images.
+The images and language work in a complementary way to reinforce each other, offering a unique storytelling method.